hujhax/austin-improv-wiki/Shows/The Rubber Room.md

 	</table>
 </div>

-***The Rubber Room*** is the weekly improv jam at [[The Institution Theater]].
+***The Rubber Room*** is the weekly improv jam at [[Theatres/The Institution Theater|The Institution Theater]].

 ## Summary
-The Rubber Room happens every first Sunday of the month at [[The Institution Theater]] at 8pm, is free to attend, and is run by the faculty of the theater.
+The Rubber Room happens every first Sunday of the month at [[Theatres/The Institution Theater|The Institution Theater]] at 8pm, is free to attend, and is run by the faculty of the theater.

 The jam starts with about fifteen minutes of group improv warm-ups.
 Then, attendees are split up into a set of *ad hoc* mini-troupes.
 Next, the faculty performs their Faculty Show by performing a twenty to twenty-five minute set.